 The Academic Support Services on campus are dedicated to helping you achieve a quality learning experience which prepares you for life after graduation.

-The Psychology Program will be hosting Dr. Allen Frances, emeritus professor at Duke University, who will be giving a talk titled “THE USES AND MISUSES OF PSYCHIATRIC DIAGNOSIS.”
-Dr. Frances will be sharing his concerns about the expanding boundaries of psychiatry and how it relates to the field's ability to address and treat more severe psychological disorders.
-A reception sponsored by the Psychology Club will follow.
+Dr. Allen Frances, emeritus professor at Duke University and author of "Saving Normal" and "Essentials of Psychiatric Diagnosis," gave a talk on “THE USES AND MISUSES OF PSYCHIATRIC DIAGNOSIS” on Feb.
+17 in Weinstock Lecture Hall (Willman Business Center).
+Dr. Frances shared his concerns about the expanding boundaries of psychiatry and how it relates to the field's ability to address and treat more severe psychological disorders.
+The Psychology Program hosted Dr. Frances' talk and a reception sponsored by the Psychology Club followed the lecture.